 This type of megalithic structure is called a dolmen.
 A dolmen is a stone structure that forms a canopy or roof.
 It is

 5) The Carnac Stones

-This is several megalithic sites in Brittany in northwestern France.
-The collection at Carnac is diverse.
-It includes various standing stones, including dolmens, tumuli, and single menhirs.
-They are are several different arrangements.
-The site has over 3000 stones of varying sizes.
+Carnac is a site with several megalithic structures in Brittany in northwestern France.
+The collection at Carnac is diverse, and it includes various standing stones, including dolmens, tumuli, and single menhirs.
+They are are several different arrangements on this site, with over 3000 stones of varying sizes.
 The most prominent part of the site is a section arranged in different sizes and form rows.
 There is speculation that these rows and the different sizes of stone groupings are a code of some kind.

 6) The Marhoj Passage Grave

 This site is also called Mårhøj Jættestue and the Mårhøj knoll.
-This is a subterranean tunnel common in the Neolith burials of the Danes.
+These structures are underground tunnels common in the Neolith burials of the Danes.
 This one is in Hindsholm, Denmark.
 It is believed to date back to the second century BCE.
 They discovered human bones of only a few hundred years old at the site in 1868.
 Thus indicating it was site was appropriated for a gravesite, but that was not its original purpose.

 This site is located on the upper part of the grid going southeast from the first point at Orkney Scottland.
 It shares the same ley line as the first point.

 Points 7 through 11 on the grid are again going south.
 This time they are on the ley line intersecting Turkey and North Africa.

 The sanctuary of Hattusa was the capital city of the Hittite Empire.
 Today it is in the Çorum Province of Turkey.
 Rock reliefs are a prominent aspect of Hittite art, and these at Corum are one of the best examples of this type of art.
 We are yet to decipher the Hittite language and graphology’s whole meaning.

 8) The Great Pyramid of Giza